TITLE 6 PRIMARY AND SECONDARY EDUCATION

 assist in the implementation of standards for excellence through

-performance standards, and additional program and procedural requirements
+with benchmarks and performance standards, and additional program and

 A. District